Skip to main contentScroll Top

 We were facing a large beach lined with coconut palms and trees, the kind of picture-postcard setting.
 And the best part was, there was nobody there, not even sunbathers enjoying the sunshine.
 Admittedly, it was far too hot for that, but as far as we were concerned, it was decided: this was where we would come for a swim at the end of the day!

 But before that, we'll have our lunch break, grabbing a snack from a street vendor in the parking lot.
-Once we'd eaten, we'll continue our tour of Ko Mak, this time heading towards the west coast, which is wilder.
+Once we're full, we'll continue our tour of Ko Mak, this time heading towards the wilder west coast.

 street vendor fence som tam beach ao suan yai koh mak

-We passed through the center of the island and stopped at the passage Vista Lookout In order to admire the view, we thought we would gladly come back there to enjoy a coffee, but for the moment, it was not possible.
+We passed through the center of the island and stopped at the Vista Lookout to admire the view; we thought we would gladly come back there to enjoy a coffee, but for the moment, it wasn't possible.

-Later note: By the way, I know that the Vista Lookout hotel had to close after Covid, so I don't know what's happened to it since then…
+Later note: By the way, I know that the Vista Lookout hotel had to close after Covid, so I don't know what happened to it since…

 koh mak path